topaxi/bb-remix/slides/02-remix.md

 #### Loaders and Actions

 - TypeScript support
-- Single place to interact with services or databases
+- Defined place to interact with services or databases
 - Clear separation between presentation and interaction

 ---